julian-kreis/maude-data-extractor/README.md

 | `CSV_FOLDER` |	Directory where CSV exports are saved | "data_csv"
 | `EXCEL_FOLDER` |	Directory where Excel exports are saved | "data_excel"

-These values are defined in `analyze.py` and can be adjusted to change the behavior of the data processing and storage:
+These values are defined in `analyze.py` and can be adjusted to change the behavior of the program:

 | Constant | Description | Default |
 |----------|------------|---------|